 - If you spill over to a second page, try not to break up sections

-- Consider using one of our field-tested resume templates to simplify the design process.
+- Consider using one of our expertly-designed resume templates to simplify the design process.

 The first data a recruiter will look for are your contact information, your current and previous job titles and employers, and your section headings.
 If they can’t find those, you greatly decrease your chances of getting that coveted interview.